collowhiz/Income-statement-dashboard/README.md

 ## 📘 Extended Description

-This project focuses on using Power BI to visualize and analyze key financial metrics—**Revenue**, **Profit**, **Cost of Goods Sold (COGS)**, and **Discounts**—from an income statement covering multiple financial years and months.
+This project focuses on using Power BI to visualize and analyze key financial metrics—**Revenue**, **Profit**, **Cost of Goods Sold (COGS)**, and **Discounts**—from financial data sourced from Power Bi covering multiple financial years and months.
 It targets the **Small Business** segment within a broader business ecosystem that includes Enterprise, Government, and Channel Partner verticals.

 The dashboard offers interactive filters for product, country, financial year, and month, making it easy to uncover both high-level trends and granular insights.
 The aim was to provide a decision-support tool for stakeholders to: